 |

 British staff nomenclature could have been designed to confuse foreigners, although it was quite logical.
 For 'G' staff there were three grades - GSO 3 - 1 (captain to lieutenant-colonel), above that they were called 'Colonel General Staff', BGS or MGGS.
 However, at brigade and equivalent level (ie HQRA) the GSO 2 was called the 'Brigade Major' (or Brigade Major RA in HQRA).
 'A' and 'Q' staff officers (apart from staff captains) were 'Adjutant Generals' and 'Quartermaster Generals'.
 At divisional level there was an Assistant Adjutant and Quartermaster General (AA & QMG, lieutenant colonel) with a Deputy Assistant Adjutant General (DAAG, major) and a Deputy Assistant Quartermaster General (DAQMG, major).
 Above divisional level there were QMG, AAG & QMG, DAG, etc with ranks appropriate to the level of HQ, up to and including General.
-Units did not have staff officers, although the Adjutant was responsible for G and A matters and the Quartermaster for Q. |
+Units did not have staff officers (or an Executive Offccer (XO)), although the Adjutant was responsible for G and A matters and the Quartermaster for Q. |

 |